rafikalid/lru-ttl-cache/README.md

 	maxBytes: 2**20, // 1MB
 });

-// MUST set a size of each element when insering or updating it
+// Expects a size of each element when inserting or updating it
 // otherwise the size will be null cache.set('key', value, bytes);